Now scheduling COVID-19 vaccine appointments for ages 12+

 A whole grain is the entire edible part of any grain.
 It contains the bran, endosperm, and germ.
 The bran is the outer layer of the grain and is often high in B vitamins and fiber.
 As you may recall, bran cereal is known for being high in fiber.
-The endosperm is the inner part of the grain that contains most of the carbohydrate.
+The endosperm is the inner part of the grain that contains most of the carbohydrates.
 There is a small amount of vitamins and minerals in the endosperm.
 The germ provides nourishment to the seed.
-It’s rich in antioxidants, Vitamin E, fiber and B vitamins.
+It’s rich in antioxidants, Vitamin E, fiber, and B vitamins.

 When grains are refined, the bran and the germ are removed resulting in a depletion of many nutritious compounds.
 It’s always best to choose whole grains to increase your intake of fiber and nutrients that may lower cancer risk.
-When reading labels, be sure to choose foods that list whole or whole grain before the grains name as the first ingredient.
+When reading labels, be sure to choose foods that list whole or whole-grain before the grains name as the first ingredient.
 Do not rely on color to identify a whole grain as ingredients such as molasses or caramel coloring may have been used during processing.
-The following terms do not necessarily indicated a whole grain either:
+The following terms do not necessarily indicate a whole grain either:

 Examples of whole grains include:

-There is convincing evidence that red meat (beef, lamb and pork) increases the risk of developing colorectal cancer.
+There is convincing evidence that red meat (beef, lamb, and pork) increases the risk of developing colorectal cancer.
 Also, most vegetables and fruit are rich in fiber, and fiber probably protects against colorectal cancer.
-Furthermore, evidence shows that eating more vegetables and fruits probably protects against cancer of the mouth, pharynx, larynx, esophagus and stomach.
+Furthermore, evidence shows that eating more vegetables and fruits probably protects against cancer of the mouth, pharynx, larynx, esophagus, and stomach.
 A typical American meal features red meat, such as an 8-ounce steak with mashed potatoes or a cheeseburger with fries.
-The recommendation to limit red meat helps leave more room for plant-based foods such as vegetables, fruits, whole grains and beans to be included in the diet.
+The recommendation to limit red meat helps leave more room for plant-based foods such as vegetables, fruits, whole grains, and beans to be included in the diet.
 If you do consume red meat, it’s recommended that you limit consumption to 11 ounces, or roughly two servings, a week.
 Red meat is generally high in calories and fat so choose lean cuts to help control calorie intake.
 In terms of cancer risk, people do not need to become vegetarian or vegan as no evidence connects fish or poultry to increased cancer risk.
 In fact, poultry and fish can be a valuable source of nutrients, particularly protein, iron, zinc, and Vitamin B12.

-Processed meat is defined as meat that is preserved by smoking, curing, salting or adding other chemical preservatives.
+Processed meat is defined as meat that is preserved by smoking, curing, salting, or adding other chemical preservatives.
 Examples include:

-Similar to red meat, evidence is convincing that processed meats can increase your risk of colorectal cancer; however, the risk is considerably greater.
+Similar to red meat, the evidence is convincing that processed meats can increase your risk of colorectal cancer; however, the risk is considerably greater.
 If you are concerned with avoiding colorectal cancer and stomach cancer, it’s best to try to eliminate processed meat from your diet.
 For lunch, try a tuna sandwich or buy lunch meat that contains no nitrates or nitrites.
 Also, try to look at processed meats as something you save for a special occasion, maybe ham at a holiday meal or a hot dog at a baseball game.
 Once you start to include more plant-based foods in your diet, it will be easier to avoid foods such as red meat and processed meat.

 In early hunter-gathering societies, physical activity was necessary for survival.
-Today, if we are hungry, we have drive-thru fast food restaurants and vending machines.
+Today, if we are hungry, we have drive-thru fast-food restaurants and vending machines.
 More people are spending their leisure time sitting in front of computer or television screens instead of being active.
 Cancer rates have increased as the population has become more sedentary.
 Research has proven that regular physical activity protects against cancer.
 It’s important to make sure it’s part of your daily routine just like brushing your teeth.
 Sometimes we may be too tired at night to brush but we do it anyway because we want to avoid cavities.
 The same goes for exercise.
 Sometimes you may not feel like doing it, but the benefits both physically and mentally are well worth it.
-Research has shown that physical activity protects against colon cancer, post-menopausal breast cancer and cancer of the uterine lining (endometrium).
+Research has shown that physical activity protects against colon cancer, post-menopausal breast cancer, and cancer of the uterine lining (endometrium).

 What’s interesting is that regular exercise reduces cancer risk alone, not including reduced risk with weight loss that is often seen with exercise.
 You may wonder how exercise decreases the risk of certain cancers.
 In terms of breast and endometrium cancer, exercise may prevent cancer by lowering the levels of hormones in the body that elevate cancer risk.
-Regular exercise keeps your digestive system working well and more rapid passage of waste through the colon may be associated with lower incidence of colorectal cancer.
+Regular exercise keeps your digestive system working well and more rapid passage of waste through the colon may be associated with a lower incidence of colorectal cancer.

 BMI or body mass index is one tool used to measure body fat.
 It measures weight in relation to height.
 To calculate your own BMI, go to aicr.org/bmi.
 There are four ranges of BMI:

 Of course.
 Physical activity is any form of movement that uses muscles.
-Basically you are physically active any time you are not sitting or laying down.
+Basically, you are physically active any time you are not sitting or laying down.
 Each day, we make several choices related to physical activity:

 The more physically active you are the better.
 There are three terms used to describe the intensity of physical activity: light, moderate and vigorous.
 An example of light exercise is weeding the garden.
 Leisurely cycling would fall into the moderate category.
-Running at 10-minute mile would be considered a vigorous level of intensity.
+Running a 10-minute mile would be considered a vigorous level of intensity.

 The good thing about exercise is that it actually increases energy levels, doesn’t have to be expensive, it’s never too late to start and everyone can do it at their own pace.
 Just as regular physical activity reduces the risk of cancer, the opposite is true also.
-These people may want to ask themselves if they are too tired, too busy, too broke or too out of shape to enjoy a longer life?
+These people may want to ask themselves if they are too tired, too busy, too broke, or too out of shape to enjoy a longer life?
 Research does show that people who are more active live longer.
 Exercising can be as simple as waking up a few minutes early and going for a walk or meeting a friend for a walk instead of lunch.
 It’s important to first identify your barrier and develop a strategy to overcome the barrier.
 “If you can find a path with no obstacles, it probably doesn’t lead to anywhere.”
 A great inexpensive way to increase physical activity is to purchase a pedometer and track your daily steps.
 This way, you can quantify your goals such as aiming to walk 5,000 or 10,000 (the recommended amount) steps a day.
 The bottom line is if you truly want to increase your activity level, you can.
 The key is to find something that you find enjoyable and that you look at as fun rather than a chore.
 Maybe dance lessons or learning a new sport may be in your future.